dimitri-nicolo/calico/v2.0/getting-started/bare-metal/bare-metal.md

 allowed.
 If there are `applyOnForward: true` policies that select the host endpoint and direction, but no rules in the policies allow the traffic, the traffic is denied.

-This is different from how {{site.prodname}} treats traffic to or from a local process: if a host endpoint is configured and there are no policies that select the host endpoint in the traffic direction, or no rules that allow the traffic, the traffic is denied.
+This is different from how {{site.tseeprodname}} treats traffic to or from a local process: if a host endpoint is configured and there are no policies that select the host endpoint in the traffic direction, or no rules that allow the traffic, the traffic is denied.